techbrett/OfficeDocs-SkypeForBusiness/Teams/facilitator-teams.md

 >
 > Users are shown a notice when their queries are private or shared with others.

-For more information about how users can integrate AI notes into their Teams chats, see [Invite Copilot as a chat participant in Microsoft Teams](https://support.microsoft.com/topic/d03e9237-ed4d-4695-8732-73a396e8b21f).
+For more information about how users can integrate AI-generated notes into their Teams chats, see [Invite Copilot as a chat participant in Microsoft Teams](https://support.microsoft.com/topic/d03e9237-ed4d-4695-8732-73a396e8b21f).

-For more information about how users can integrate Notes into their Teams meetings, see [Add Team Copilot to a Microsoft Teams meeting](https://support.microsoft.com/topic/b877d958-6b62-4296-9ceb-e8c1f726f51d).
+For more information about how users can integrate AI-generated into their Teams meetings, see [Add Team Copilot to a Microsoft Teams meeting](https://support.microsoft.com/topic/b877d958-6b62-4296-9ceb-e8c1f726f51d).

 ## Security, Purview, and Privacy